Major: Culinary Arts

 Chef Bourdain began his culinary career with a summer job as a dishwasher in Provincetown, MA while attending Vassar College.
 By the end of the summer, he had been reassigned to a cooking station and realized he would need more refined skills to keep up with the other cooks.
 He subsequently enrolled at The Culinary Institute of America and graduated in 1978.
-Since then, he has spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, and Coco Pazzo Teatro.
+Since then, he has spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, Coco Pazzo Teatro and Les Halles.
 His best-selling memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, stemmed from an article he’d written for New Yorker magazine about life behind the scenes in restaurant kitchens.

 In late 2000, Chef Bourdain set out to eat his way across the globe, looking for “kicks, thrills, and epiphanies” and “the perfect meal.”
 The book, A Cook’s Tour and its companion Food Network series chronicle his adventures and misadventures on that voyage.